 Now I work 2 casual jobs.
 I make a good hourly wage, but I don’t always get (or feel well enough to accept) many shifts.
 While I have savings in the bank, I try to live as cheaply as possible and use a variety of penny-pinching strategies.
 I know that at some point, I’ll probably have to go on disability benefits for the long-term.

 Coupons are great.
 I also check store flyers and take advantage of rewards programs, especially those that offer gift cards as reward options.
-My local grocery store has a great rewards program, and I regularly redeem my points for Starbucks gift cards.
-Sites like Ebates give you a percentage cashback for doing your online shopping via their links, and they sometimes have promos that offer a higher percentage back.
+My local grocery store has a great rewards program, and I regularly redeem my points for gift cards for places I might not otherwise spend my money.
+Sites like Rakuten give you a percentage cashback for doing your online shopping via their links, and they sometimes have promos that offer a higher percentage back.
 None of this stuff is big bucks, but it’s essentially free money.

 There are a number of different internet survey sites that give you rewards for doing surveys.
 Although the rewards per survey are small, if you’ve got time on your hands it’s pretty easy to accumulate rewards.
 I’ve collected several hundred dollars in rewards in the form of Paypal, iTunes, and Amazon credits.

 I’ve pared back any services that I was paying for but really not using.
-I seldom watch cable tv, so I switched to the cheapest package that was offered.
+I wasn’t really watching cable tv, so I ditched that.
 I realized that I didn’t need the internet speed I was paying for, so I cut back on that, too.

 Managing medical expenses

-I’m lucky that I live in Canada and medical expenses are reasonable, but still, the costs aren’t negligible.
+I’m lucky that I live in Canada where there’s a public health care system and medical expenses are reasonable, but still, the costs aren’t negligible.
 When I had a regular nursing job, I had benefits, including extended health insurance, paid by my employer.
 Now that I work casual, though, I have to pay for this myself.
 It’s $200, but still saves me money compared to no insurance.
 When I was unemployed in 2016, I had to pay out of pocket for all of my drugs.
 I wish the government would realize that it’s cheaper to provide drug coverage than to pay for the costs down the road of people stopping meds because they can’t afford them.

 Having a mental illness can be expensive.
 And that’s before even thinking about the manic spending sprees that people with bipolar disorder may go through.
-If we do as much financial preparation as we can, then maybe, just maybe, they’ll be enough to keep us afloat when our illness throws the next “bomb cyclone” at us.
+If we do as much financial preparation as we can, then maybe, just maybe, they’ll be enough to keep us afloat when our illness throws the next “bomb cyclone” at us, and maybe it can help tone down at least some of those bedtime visits from the big bad wolf.